Samlis/AliasIsolationForEpicGamesStore/README.md

 Usage
 -----
+1. Download the .zip file from https://github.com/Samlis/AliasIsolationForEpicGamesStore/releases/tag/1.0

-1. Save the mod files in a non-system directory.
+2. Save the mod files in a non-system directory.
 It could be "Program Files", or "My Documents", or anything else as long as no special permissions are required to access that direcotry.
 If you're using a pre-packaged release, please unzip it rather than launching the mod from within the zip.

-2. Execute "epicisolation.cmd [path to AI.exe]" from Windows command-line.
+3. Execute "epicisolation.cmd [path to AI.exe]" from Windows command-line.
 You have to pass in the path to your Alien Isolation installation folder as the parameter to the script.
 So, for example, if your installation folder is C:\Games\AlienIsolation, you would run the .cmd like this: epicisolation.cmd C:\Games\AlienIsolation\AI.exe

 That's it - the mod should be on by default and you should see the "Alias Isolation" logo in the top-left corner once you load a game.